RichardFreedman/music_style_guide/audio_video_guide.md

 * Drag the clips to the Canvas in the order you want
 * Align, trim, and move the clips on the canvas
 * Adjust audio, add transitions or perhaps captions and titles
-* Export the finished project to MP4 (note that a 10 minute video might take 20 minutes to export, so plan accordingly)
+* Export the finished project to MP3 (for audio) or MP4 (note that a 10 minute video might take 20 minutes to export, so plan accordingly)

 ### Different Sources Require Different Solutions:  Streaming Video vs DVD